How to earn cryptocurrency

 7. Earn free crypto

 There are also plenty of ways to earn free crypto without using your existing assets.
-You might have already heard of popular options like play-to-earn (P2E), using a dedicated browser extension or performing microtasks, but there are plenty of others.
+You might have already heard of popular options like play-to-earn (P2E) games, crypto airdrops, using a dedicated browser extension like Brave or completing surveys, but there are plenty of others.

 It’s worth keeping in mind that most ways to earn free crypto are less profitable than the options we’ve listed above, and the space is particularly susceptible to scams.